-Coyle's areas of teaching expertise include: terrorism, national security strategy, Middle East politics, issues in intelligence, comparative politics, international relations, American politics, European and Eurasian politics, and political risk analysis.
+Coyle's areas of teaching expertise include: national security strategy, Middle East politics, issues in intelligence, comparative politics, international relations, American politics, European and Eurasian politics.

 - PhD, Political Science, George Washington University